alexanderenrique/alexanderenrique.github.io/docs/coding/chatbot/WorkLog.md

 ### 08/07/2025
 - so what I'm hearing from Sam is that I should just build whatever I want with the stuff she provided.
 I'm going to clone this into my own repo and just go hard on it, I'll push it into the other repo periodically, but I want to be on my own main branch and do what I want if this is going to be my project
 ### 07/22/2025
-- further broadend the metadata, removed the Operating instruction tag and am just calling thinfgs "guides" there is too much overlap in the documents
+- further broadend the metadata, removed the Operating instruction tag and am just calling thinfgs "guides" there is too much overlap in the documents - related to [[NEMO Merger]] metadata work
 - Also not sure about "Procedure" vs "Guide",
 - Added document logging so we can see what we've processed so far
 - Proccessed 47 documents from local doc to vectorization and metadata, and it went way way faster than it has in the past.
 Took like 3-4 hours where in the past it took all night to only do half.
 Not sure if that is becasue of the upgrade to pydantic V2 or maybe doclin g got better.
 I don't remember explicitly upgrading anything so I'm not sure why this changed